How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 Placing your restrooms near kitchens can save you money on your plumbing by tying into nearby water and sewer lines.
 However, placing your restrooms away from the kitchen can reduce crowding in a high-traffic area.
 Restrooms are also spots that require careful consideration for ADA compliance.

 The ADA generally requires at least 60 inches of turning space between fixtures for wheelchair accessibility.
 Small restaurants may only have room for single-occupancy restrooms to stay within ADA guidelines.
+So place your restrooms carefully.
+This isn’t an element that’s easily moved about the space.

-Step 6: Add Bars & Service Counters
+Step 6: Add bars & service counters

 Bar or countertop dining areas can be a great addition to your restaurant floor plan.
 If you haven’t considered one, you should add one if space allows.
 A bar can be a more profitable use of space than a large waiting area since patrons can order drinks while waiting.
-Plus, a bar creates small-footprint dining space since diners expect less elbow room at a bar or counter than they do at a table.
+Plus, a bar creates a small-footprint dining space since diners expect less elbow room at a bar or counter than they do at a table.

 For placement, a bar or countertop that shares its back wall with the kitchen works very well, especially in small spaces.
 That lets you tie into your existing plumbing for bar sinks or add a pass-through window to the kitchen for a diner, cafe-style coffee house, or bistro restaurant concept.